 Welcome to the Writing major at the University of Central Arkansas.
 We look forward to working with you over the course of an exciting four years.
-Within the Writing major, students can choose between two tracks, 1) General Writing and 2) Professional Writing.
+Within the Writing major, students can choose between two tracks, 1) Professional Writing and 2) General Writing.
 In addition, students can pursue a General Writing minor or a Professional Writing minor.

 Professional writers would turn this